Aramaic Translator

 What Is Aramaic?

-How to Use This Aramaic Translator
+How to Use the Aramaic Translator

-2. Click the Translate button.
+2. Click Translate.

 English to Aramaic Translation Examples

-Modern English Aramaic
+English Aramaic

-Hello ܫܠܡܐ (Shlama)
+Hello ܛܠܡܐ (Shlama)

 God ܐܠܗܐ (Alaha)